Goaltender mask: Fiberglass/cage combination (Combo mask)

 In the late 1970s, a second type of goaltender mask consisting of a fiberglass mask with a wire cage covering a cut-out area in the middle of it was developed by Dave Dryden and Greg Harrison.
 The fiberglass portion can also be made out of carbon fiber, or a fiberglass and kevlar mix.
 Gilles Meloche and Chico Resch were among the first NHL adopters of the combo mask, in the early 1980s.
 More modern versions of this type of mask are designed to better withstand the impact of a hockey puck at higher speeds, and are used at all levels of organized ice hockey.
 This type of mask is considered safer than the other types, since it disperses the impact of the puck better than the helmet-cage combination, and is the most common type used by goaltenders today.
 Former goaltender Tim Thomas of the Boston Bruins wore a newer style one piece called a Sportmask Mage RS, which is made like the newer fiberglass mask, but resembles the helmet/cage combination.
 The combo mask was approved for Canadian minor hockey in 1989.
 Amateur versions have only square or rectangular openings between the bars, as the cats-eye bars are banned in minor hockey.

 Cats-eye bars

 Brian Heaton, designer of the Cooper Canada HM30 cage and HM40 for forward players, inspired the basis for all cats-eye bars, (a.k.a. "cateye" cages) in use by goaltenders today.

 Cats-eye bars are banned in all minor hockey governed by Hockey Canada, unless they feature additional bars to reduce the size of the openings.

+Many Cateye cages cause injuries if used due to their wider openings that cause sticks, pucks, and broken sticks to pierce through.